 “Customers making the commitment to SAP S/4HANA for their digital transformations need a partner that is equally committed to supporting innovation across their businesses and processes.
 Providing maintenance for SAP S/4HANA until 2040 represents a commitment to SAP customers that should give them the confidence to plan for the future,” said Joshua Greenbaum, principal, Enterprise Applications Consulting.
 “These customers also need the flexibility to plan their transformations carefully and with a minimum of disruption to their ongoing business processes.

-This is not really Josh speaking, he is just being puppeteered by SAP, so this comment should be considered an SAP statement.
+This is not really Josh speaking, SAP is just puppeteering him, so this comment should be considered an SAP statement.
 Speaking from logic, it is unclear why SAP saw the need to include the maintenance date for S/4HANA in this PR release, except perhaps to distract from the fact that it was waving the white flag of surrender on its ECC support deadline, which it previously said was immovable.

 SAP’s Specifics Around the ECC Support Deadline

-SAP then provides the most critical part of the PR release, which is the details of the support extension for ECC.
+SAP then provides the most critical part of the PR release, which details the support extension for ECC.